SeleniumHQ/www.seleniumhq.org/src/main/rst/03_selenium_ide.rst

 in this pane automatically, even if you do not first select the Log tab.
 These messages are often useful for test case debugging.
 Notice the Clear button for clearing the Log.
-Also notice the Info button is a drop-down allowing selection of different levels of information to display.
+Also notice the Info button is a drop-down allowing selection of different levels of information to log.

 .. image:: images/chapt3_img17_Bottom_Box.png
    :class: align-center